Rishthegreat/Notes/School/Unit 1 - Chemistry of Life.md

 - When synthesizing nucleic acid polymers, nucleotides can only be added to the 3’ end
 	- ![[Pasted image 20221206200654.png|350]]

+#### Amino Acids
 - Proteins comprise linear chains of amino acids that ave directionality with an amino terminus and a carboxyl terminus
 	- ![[Pasted image 20221206201457.png|300]]
 	- ![[Pasted image 20221206201519.png|375]]
-	- Amino acids are connected by the formation of covalent bonds at the carboxyl terminus of
+	- Amino acids are connected by the formation of covalent bonds at the carboxyl terminus of the growing peptide chain

 ### Nucleic Acids 1.6